N-Iregi/alu-zero_day/git/README.md

 	13. How to merge branches
 	14. How to work as collaborators on a project
 	15. Which files should and which files should not appear in your repo

+ There are tasks for one to do within the project which aim to help one achieve the aforementioned learning objectives.